-- Urban planning easements, which are administrative limitations to the right of ownership are based on the Urban Planning Code, Articles 112-1 to 17 and their regulatory part.
-These limitations may be instituted in a safeguard perimeter for people and properties” outside areas covered by a local urbanism plan or a urbanism document in lieu thereof. “
+- Town planning easements are administrative limitations to the right to property and resume their foundation in the Town Planning Code Articles L 112-1 to 17 and their regulatory section.
+They can be instituted through a perimeter of protection of goods and people "beyond the areas covered by a local urban plan or an town planning document in lieu of. »

-- Public utility easements (servitudes d’utilité publique or SUP) are not based on the Urban Planning Code but are imposed by laws or regulations of general interest.
-The Urban Planning Code mentions these easements to clarify their existence in local urbanism plans (Article 1151-43) and the municipal map (Article L161-1) when they are likely to have an impact on the land use.
-These public easements are included in a list drawn up by decree in the Council of State.
+- Public utility easements (PUE) do not resume their foundation in the Town Planning Code, but are established through specific laws or regulations, which are of general interest.
+The Town Planning Code quotes them to specify their existence in the local town planning plans (Article 1151-43) and the municipal map (Article L161-1) when they are likely to make an impact on the occupation of ground.
+These public easements appear on a list drawn out by decree in the Council of State.

-Note: In April 2016, the national portal of the Urbanism or “Urbanism Geoportal” (GPU) has been created to accommodate all documents of urban planning by 2020.
-These documents are gradually integrated in the Geoportal by the competent authorities (local communities, State, Manager of SUP).
-If the urban planning document has not yet been deposited on this site, it is available for consultation on the town hall or local community website.
+Note: In April 2016, the National Urban Planning Portal, known as the "Urban Planning Geoportal" (UPG), was created to include all urban planning documents in 2020.
+These documents are added to the Geoportal gradually, by the competent authorities (local authorities, State, PUE manager).
+If the town planning document has not been filed yet on this site, it can be viewed on the town hall or inter-municipal website.

-- Easements of roads and obligations of bush clearing on territories, woods and forests exposed to risks of fire are inserted in Articles L134-1 to 18 of the Forest Code.
+- The road easements and clearing obligations common to territories, woods and forests exposed to fire risks are included in the article L134-1 till 18 of the Forest Code.

-Exception to the concept of dominant and servient funds Regarding easements of public utility, the concept of dominant and servient fund does not exist since this only concerns a building in a public interest in application of a legal text without looking at the usefulness or the advantage of another fund.
+The easement is said to be active for the owner of the beneficiary land and passive for the owner of the land who shall support it.
+Exception to the concept of dominant fund and servient fund.
+In terms of public utility easement, the notion of dominant land and servient land does not exist, since this only affects a building which is of public interest in accordance of a legal text without worrying about the utility or the advantage of another fund.

-Examples: hauling and footboard easements along state-owned waterways, pedestrian walkways easements along the coastline, passage of ski slopes easements or those relating to ski lifts, and especially those which benefit from the distribution of services: water, gas, electricity and telecommunications.
+Examples: towing and stepping stone easements along state waterways, pedestrian access easements along the coast, right of way for ski slopes or those relating to ski lifts, and especially those through which distribution services benefit: water, gas, electricity and telecommunications...